szaumoor/ZSTweaks/ZSTweaks/README.md

 This improves the damage resistance it grants to 5%.
 The reason for this lies in the fact that the game only uses integers for most calculations, including damage.
 This means that the vanilla 3% damage reduction, for classes that have no other sources to reduce damage, would have to be hit with a physical attack of at least 34 damage to reduce the damage by 1, which is the minimum amount, which oftentimes means you're dealing with an enemy that is about to chunk or delete you anyway.

 5% would reduce the threshold before the reduction to 20 points of received damage.
 It's still mild and shouldn't unbalance anything.
-For Barbarians, Cleric, Paladins, and Dwarven defenders, it will provide a juicier bonus since they all have ways to add physical damage reduction.
+For Barbarians, Cleric, Paladins, Shadowdancers (in restricted contexts), and Dwarven defenders, it will provide a juicier bonus since they all have ways to add physical damage reduction.

 **Component 1657:** Make The Visage add the capacity to cast Aura of Despair once per day and improve powers slightly